Under active development — things may change.

 5│ └── component.tsx

 Go to the block's page on LayoutBlocks, open the Code section, and copy both files into your project.
+You can also use the Copy Config and Copy Component buttons in the quick action bar, or download both files as a ZIP.

-Step 2: Register the Block Config in Payload
+Step 2: Register the Block in Payload

 TypeScript